Konvt/pgbar/docs/QuickStart.md

 ### How to use
 `pgbar::DynamicBar` is a factory type.
 It (almost) holds no data and is only responsible for establishing certain lifecycle relationships for different progress bar types.

 `DynamicBar` is different from other types.
-This type receives the progress bar type or configuration class type and returns a `std::shared_ptr` object pointing to the corresponding progress bar type; All actions that call the progress bar method require dereferencing this returned pointer object.
+This type receives the progress bar type or configuration class type and returns a `std::unique_ptr` object pointing to the corresponding progress bar type; All actions that call the progress bar method require dereferencing this returned pointer object.

-Each `std::shared_ptr` returned by `DynamicBar` can enable the progress bar rendering of the terminal; However, the terminal rendering work will stop only when all `std::shared_ptr` are destructed or stopped running.
+Each `std::unique_ptr` returned by `DynamicBar` can enable the progress bar rendering of the terminal; However, the terminal rendering work will stop only when all `std::unique_ptr` are destructed or stopped running.

-`DynamicBar` can be destructed when multiple `std::shared_ptr` have been created, which will only result in the inability to check whether this `DynamicBar` is running anymore.
-And it is also impossible to close all the progress bar objects pointed to by `std::shared_ptr` created by it through this `DynamicBar`.
+`DynamicBar` can be destructed when multiple `std::unique_ptr` have been created, which will only result in the inability to check whether this `DynamicBar` is running anymore.
+And it is also impossible to close all the progress bar objects pointed to by `std::unique_ptr` created by it through this `DynamicBar`.

-If the `std::shared_ptr` object returned by `DynamicBar` is destructed because all references are invalid, then if `DynamicBar` is running at this time, it can also safely identify all invalid objects and remove them from the rendering list later.
+If the `std::unique_ptr` object returned by `DynamicBar` is destructed because all references are invalid, then if `DynamicBar` is running at this time, it can also safely identify all invalid objects and remove them from the rendering list.

 Based on the above principle, `DynamicBar` can receive any number of progress bar objects at runtime and coordinate the order in which they are rendered to the terminal in the background.
 The output order of the progress bars will depend on the time when they are started.
 The later the progress bars are started, the lower they will appear in the terminal.